 Avatar Shoot Instructions

-How to capture the facial performance
+Capture the facial performance

 Sit your character down on a chair, for optimal stability and comfort.